 The ketogenic diet can have side effects, like kidney stones, dehydration, and constipation.
 You and the doctor will have to watch your little one closely.

-If brain scans show lesions on your baby’s brain, she might need surgery.
+If brain scans show lesions on your baby’s brain, they might need surgery.
 Your doctor might suggest a corpus callosotomy, which is sometimes called split-brain surgery.

 The corpus callosum is a band of nerve fibers deep inside the brain that connects the two halves.
 During this procedure, the surgeon will cut it so that seizure signals on one side of the brain can no longer travel to other side.
 Your baby may still have seizures, but they won’t be as intense.